What is a 10/1 ARM? A simple guide to adjustable-rate mortgages

 10/1 ARM vs. other loan types

-Comparing mortgage options helps you find the loan that fits your financial goals.
-Here's how the 10/1 ARM measures against similar products.
+Here's how the 10/1 ARM measures against similar products:

 10/1 vs 10/6

-Both loans offer identical 10-year fixed periods, giving you a decade of stable payments.
-The difference appears after this initial period ends.
-A 10/1 ARM adjusts once yearly, while a 10/6 ARM adjusts every six months.
+Both of these ARMs offer 10-year fixed periods, creating a decade of stable payments.
+The difference comes into play after this initial period ends.
+A 10/1 ARM adjusts once a year, while a 10/6 ARM adjusts every six months.

-With a 10/6 ARM, you'll face twice as many rate adjustments throughout the remaining loan term.
-Rising market rates could push a 10/6 ARM upward faster than its 10/1 counterpart.
-Falling rates might benefit the 10/6 ARM with quicker decreases.
+With a 10/6 ARM, you'd experience twice as many rate adjustments throughout the remaining loan term.
+Rising market rates could push a 10/6 ARM up faster than its 10/1 counterpart.
+Falling rates might benefit the 10/6 ARM with more frequent decreases.

 10/1 vs 5/1 loans